 Mosaic was well known amongst law enforcement agencies and the community for our work with multicultural domestic violence survivors and refugees.
 Because of this, in 2001, we were connected with labor trafficking survivors from Vietnam who were brought to Dallas.
 Law enforcement specifically reached out to Mosaic to help with this case because of our multilingual staff.

-This case started in the late 1990s, when a garment factory owner in American Samoa was recruiting workers from Vietnam and China to work in the factory.
+This case started in the late 1990s, when a garment factory owner, Kil Soo Lee, in American Samoa was recruiting workers from Vietnam and China to work in the factory.
 Workers were promised good wages that would allow them to support their families back home.
 Once they arrived on the remote island, everything changed.

 Workers were frequently beaten and assaulted and were living in a compound on the factory property.
-The factory owner controlled everything in their lives, like what they could eat, how much they could eat, if they could communicate with their families, etc. He also took their passports and all their identification paperwork once workers arrived at the island, so escape seemed impossible.
+Lee and his staff controlled everything in their lives, like what they could eat, how much they could eat, if they could communicate with their families, etc. He also took their passports and all their identification paperwork once workers arrived at the island, so escape seemed impossible.

 After years of this, a worker was allowed to leave the compound to receive medical attention.
 The worker managed to slip a note about what was going on at the garment factory, and a civilian contacted authorities.

-In 2001, the Department of Labor shut down the garment factory and arrested the factory owner with many charges, including involuntary servitude and forced labor.
+In 2001, the Department of Labor shut down the garment factory and arrested Lee and his employees with many charges, including involuntary servitude and forced labor.

 Of the approximately 270 trafficked, about 25 of them were brought to Dallas and were connected with Mosaic.
 We had staff members (including our founder, Dr. Nguyen!), who were fluent in Vietnamese and able to provide culturally competent, high-quality services to these frightened and traumatized factory workers.